-The Company was authorised by the Central Bank of Ireland (the "Central Bank") as an Undertaking for Collective Investment in Transferable Securities under the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2003 (S.I.
-211 of 2003), as amended.
-All of the current Portfolios of the Company are subject to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (S.I.
+The Company is authorised by the Central Bank of Ireland (the "Central Bank") as an Undertaking for Collective Investment in Transferable Securities under the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (S.I.
 352 of 2011), as amended.
+All of the current Portfolios of the Company are subject to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011, as amended (S.I.
+352 of 2011).
 The authorisation of the Company by the Central Bank shall not constitute a warranty as to the performance of the Company and the Central Bank shall not be liable for the performance or default of the Company.
-Authorisation of the Company by the Central Bank nor is the Central Bank responsible for the contents of the Prospectus.
+Authorisation of the Company by the Central Bank is not an endorsement or guarantee of the Company by the Central Bank nor is the Central Bank responsible for the contents of the Prospectus.